mintdexdev/react/README.md

 This repository is structured around the core concepts taught in the course.
 Each folder or project represents a step forward in my learning.

+- >`Folder 12` is the  final project after learning all necessary concept of React basics.
+From here on new project are practice personal development

+Created a full working blogging website with using Baas and deployed on Production

 ## 💻 Tech Used
 - Core: `React`, `JavaScript`, `HTML`, `CSS`
 - Styling: `Tailwind CSS`